linkedin/transport/README.md

   @Override
   public String getFunctionDescription() {
-    return "A function to create a map out of two arrays";
+    return "Create a map out of two arrays.";
   }
 }
 ```

-In the example above, `StdMap` and `StdArray` are interfaces that
+In the example above, `MapData` and `ArrayData` are interfaces that
 provide high-level map and array operations to their
 objects.
 Depending on the engine where this UDF is executed, those
 interfaces are implemented differently to deal with native data types
-used by that engine. `getStdFactory()` is a method used to create
+used by that engine. `getTypeFactory()` is a method used to create
 objects that conform to a given data type (such as a map whose keys
 are of the type of elements in the first array and values are of the
-type of elements in the second array). `StdUDF2` is an abstract class
+type of elements in the second array). `UDF2` is an abstract class
 to express a UDF that takes two parameters.
 It is parametrized by the
 UDF input types and the UDF output type.
 Please consult the [Transport UDFs API](/docs/transport-udfs-api.md) for more details and examples.